Black–Scholes PDE via Change of Numéraire¶

 We take the stock \(S_t\) as numéraire.
 This is valid because \(S_t\) is strictly positive and pays no dividends, so its discounted price \(S_t e^{-rt}\) is a \(\mathbb{Q}\)-martingale.
 (When the stock pays dividends, the ex-dividend price alone is not a valid numéraire; one must use the total return process instead—see Exercise 5.)
 We derive the associated measure \(\mathbb{Q}^S\), the stock dynamics under \(\mathbb{Q}^S\), and ultimately the Black–Scholes PDE.

-Step 1: Density Process and Girsanov Transformation
+Step 1: Density Process and Girsanov Transformation¶

-Radon–Nikodym Derivative
+Radon–Nikodym Derivative¶

-By the change-of-numéraire theorem, the density process from \(\mathbb{Q}\) to \(\mathbb{Q}^S\) is
+Recall (see § Numéraire): the density process from \(\mathbb{Q}\) to \(\mathbb{Q}^S\) is the ratio of normalized numéraires,

-Dynamics of Z_t
+Dynamics of Z_t¶

-Girsanov Transformation
+Girsanov Transformation¶

-Step 2: Dynamics Under the Stock Measure
+Step 2: Dynamics Under the Stock Measure¶

-Stock Dynamics
+Stock Dynamics¶

 Substitute \(dW^{\mathbb{Q}}_t = dW^S_t + \sigma\, dt\):